 Accuracy of a pseudo doppler Radio Direction Finder

-The accuracy of a pseudo doppler is generaly stated as 5 degrees for a 4 antenna array and around 2,5 degrees of an 8 antenna array.
+The accuracy of a pseudo doppler is generaly stated as 5 degrees for a 4 antenna array and around 2,5 degrees for an 8 antenna array.

 Of course this depends on a lot of factors: